The Most Rev. Dr. Foley Beach

 Betty Shanks leads the administrative operation of the Archbishop's office in Georgia, and supports the Bishop’s travel and scheduling.
 Betty started working for Archbishop Beach as his assistant at the Anglican Diocese of the South before its official birth in 2010.
 She is married to R. C. Shanks.
 She grew up in Opelika, AL. ”After attending and working at Auburn University, I moved from there in 1974 and worked and lived in Maryland, Sicily, and Virginia.
 I moved to Georgia in 1998 and worked in the corporate world in downtown Atlanta and Buckhead.
-I accepted a job at Holy Cross, Loganville, Georgia in 2008 and then for the Diocese of the South in 2010.
-I’ve enjoyed many hobbies in my life including golfing, bowling, gardening, sewing, and now my favorite is playing and teaching Mah Jongg!”
+I accepted a job at Holy Cross, Loganville, Georgia in 2008 and then for the Diocese of the South in 2010.”
 Betty shared, “I consider my greatest achievement is my son, who gave me a wonderful daughter-in-law and two grandchildren, all living in Jacksonville, FL.”

 The Rev. Kirk Patterson